 Globally there are more than 6 billion mobile phone connections and GSMA estimated that in 2010 90% of the world’s population was covered by mobile networks.
-Analysts have reported that there were about 3.1 million base stations (or cell sites) installed worldwide at the end of 2007.

 Mobile and wireless communications networks use radio signals to provide a range of voice, video and other data services to subscribers.
 The radio signals are transmitted between the fixed radio transmitters and mobile devices.

 Right click on the image to replay animation.